daGrevis/Dotfiles/README.md

 **So awesome it should be banned!**

-This is how it looked on April 16th, 2013.
+This is how it looked on July 29th, 2013.

 ![Desktop](https://raw.github.com/daGrevis/Dotfiles/master/desktop.png)